Ibrahim K. Sundiata

 Ibrahim K. Sundiata is an American scholar of West African and African-American history.
 He received his undergraduate education at Ohio Wesleyan University (B.A., 1966), and a Ph.D.
 (1972) at Northwestern University, where he studied under Ivor Wilks.
-He is currently the Samuel J. and Augusta Spector Professor of History and African and African-American Studies at Brandeis University.
+He is the retired Samuel J. and Augusta Spector Professor of History and African and African-American Studies at Brandeis University.

 Previously, Sundiata served as the chairman of the history department of Howard University, and taught at Rutgers University, Northwestern University, the University of Illinois at Chicago, and the Universidade Federal da Bahia.
 He has received grants from the Ford Foundation, Woodrow Wilson Center, and Fulbright Program, and was a fellow at the W.E.B.
 DuBois Institute at Harvard University.
 He is also a member of the Council on Foreign Relations.

 Sundiata's research has focused on Atlantic slavery, migration and colonialism and its legacies in Equatorial Guinea and Liberia, and, more recently, on race relations in the United States and Latin America, particularly in Brazil.